General and Efficient Steering of Diffusion Models: Block Selection Ablation

 \section{Block Selection Ablation}

-We compare NA-RFM guidance using features from three U-Net locations: Encoder-9 (8$\times$8 resolution), Middle block (4$\times$4 bottleneck), and Decoder-6 (8$\times$8 resolution).
-We ablate on the \textit{airplane} class using 256 samples to isolate the effect of block choice.
+We compare NA-RFM guidance using features from three U-Net locations: Encoder-9 (8$\times$8 resolution), Middle block (4$\times$4 bottleneck), and Decoder-6 (8$\times$8 resolution), using 256 samples per CIFAR-10 class to isolate the effect of block choice.

-As shown in \cref{fig:block_ablation}, both encoder and decoder blocks at 8$\times$8 resolution achieve high accuracy (97.9\% and 95.4\% respectively), while the middle bottleneck block performs poorly (47.4\%).
-This confirms that intermediate spatial resolution provides the optimal trade-off between semantic abstraction and spatial detail for guidance.
+As shown in \cref{fig:block_ablation}, both encoder and decoder blocks at 8$\times$8 resolution achieve high accuracy (97.9\% and 95.4\% respectively), while the middle bottleneck block is lower in this CIFAR-10 ablation (47.4\%).
+For CIFAR-10, these results favor an intermediate spatial resolution: the block retains more spatial detail than the bottleneck while still carrying class-relevant features.

+The CIFAR-10 gap is consistent with two structural properties of the U-Net bottleneck.
+(1) \emph{Limited spatial resolution.} The middle block operates at the network's spatial bottleneck ($4\times4$ for $32\times32$ inputs), where spatial information is highly compressed; a single steering direction there has less spatial capacity than in the neighboring $8\times8$ blocks.
+(2) \emph{Skip connections bypass the bottleneck.} Decoder blocks combine upsampled middle-block features with encoder features through skip connections, so an edit applied inside the bottleneck can be partly diluted by unedited encoder features on the way out.
+Editing at the last encoder block before the bottleneck propagates through both the bottleneck and the skip path, giving the steering direction two downstream routes.
+This explanation is setting-dependent.